Employment and Industrial Relations Practice Note (E&IR-1)

 (j) in a proceeding in which the imposition of a penalty on an individual is claimed:

-(i) such modifications of normal procedures as will accommodate the making of an election by him or her to file a defence and/or to lead evidence; and
+(i) such modifications of normal procedures as will accommodate the making of an election by the individual to file a defence and/or to lead evidence, including any need to split the hearing in order that sufficient notice be given to the applicant of the respondent's case should such an election be made; and

 (ii) the appropriateness of separating the trial as between issues of liability and penalty;

-5.4 In the normal case, the Court will assume that apart from any necessary pre-trial hearing, after the first case management hearing, further directions hearings and case management hearings will not be required.
+5.4 In the normal course, the Court will assume that apart from any necessary pre-trial hearing, after the first case management hearing, further case management hearings will not be required.

 6. Alternative Dispute Resolution